FusionIQ/FusionIQ/README.md

-### FusionIQ's Github Page
+### Hello Friends! 👋
-Hello friends!
-This is my Github page where all of my creations will be available to view and download for free!
+This is my Github page!
+It's pretty cool.

 ### 🚀 About Me